judithpillado/java-beginner-tutorial/README.md

-# This document is work in progress!

-# Before we start
+# Java - A Beginners Tutorial
+Are you motivated to learn how to program?
+Do you want to learn about the most popular programming language that currently exists?
+Then this tutorial is for you!

+In the following lines you will learn how to create basic programs using the Java programming language.
+As I wrote before it is the [most popular programming language](http://www.tiobe.com/tiobe-index/) that currently exists.
+Therefore it makes perfect sense to know Java.

-Before we start here are some things you might want to know.
-These sections should tell you if this tutorial is for you.
+Before we start here are some things you might want to know about this tutorial.
+In the following two sections I hope to tell you whether this tutorial is for you or not.
 If you have any additional questions just [open an issue](https://github.com/mvieghofer/java-hello-world/issues).

-## What do you need to know?
+## Do you need to know how to program?
-This tutorial is for beginners so you don't have to know programming yet.
-Actually it is good if you don't know programming yet.
-It is beneficial if you know how to use a terminal, although we only need it to execute our programs.
-The only real preconditions are that you know how to use a computer and are motivated to learn something new ;).
-At the end of this tutorial there is a [FAQ section](#faq) with some answers to questions you might have.
+This tutorial is for beginners so you don't have to know how to program yet.
+Actually this tutorial is for people who just start programming.
+If you already know how to code in another language you might be able to just skim the parts that describe some basic concepts.

+Although we need the terminal just a few times, it is beneficial if you know how to use a terminal.
+If you aren't familiar with a terminal yet, you find a short [FAQ section](#faq) at the end of this file with some answers to questions you might have.
 If you cannot solve a problem, you can open an issue again.

 ## What you will learn in this tutorial
 At the end of this tutorial you will know the very basics of the Java programming language.
-You will have written a few basic applications to learn the basics.
-And hopefully you will have discovered how awesome programming is.
+You will have written a few basic applications and hopefully you will have discovered how awesome programming is.

-## What you will not learn in this tutorial
-As I said before this tutorial does only cover the very basics.
+However this tutorial does only cover the very basics.
 We will not cover more advanced concepts such as Object Oriented Programming (OOP).

 # Setup
 If you want to write java programs you only need two things, a text editor and the JDK (Java Development Toolkit).